dymmond/monkay/docs/tutorial.md

 ```
 #### Settings extensions and/or preloads

-When using `settings_preloads_name` and/or `settings_extensions_name` it is easy to run in circular dependency issues
+When using `settings_preloads_name` and/or `settings_extensions_name` we need to call in the setup of the application
-especcially with `pydantic_settings`.
-For mitigating this such import errors are catched and silenced in init.
+`evaluate_settings()`.
+Otherwise we may would end up with circular depdendencies, missing imports and wrong library versions.

 This means however the preloads are not loaded as well the extensions initialized.
-For initializing it later, we need `evaluate_settings_once`.
+For initializing it later, we need `evaluate_settings`.

 Wherever the settings are expected we can add it.